It has been one year since the fear was put into business and marketers alike.

 And I guess that’s why there’s so much concern.

-We have invested heavily in digital marketing, that the new rules are imposing a risk to our current set-up.
+We have invested heavily in digital marketing, and the new rules are imposing a risk to our current set-up.

 But let’s not see this as a negative – it provides us with new opportunities in a post-GDPR world.
 Here are a few ideas: